EvenTorset/fxr/README.md

     // Most actions have their own subclasses that make them easier to create.
     // You can always use the generic Action class, but the subclasses are
-    // better for readability and they are a lot easier to create.
+    // better for readability, are a lot easier to create, and allows various
+    // utility functions in the library to work with them.

-    // This is equivalent to the action created above: new StaticNodeTransform({ offsetY: 0.5 }),
+    // This is equivalent to the action created above: new StaticNodeTransform({ offset: [0, 0.5, 0] }),

     new PeriodicEmitter({ interval: 0.1, perInterval: 10 }), // Action 300